walterxie/BioSci700/Lab1.md

 3. Install another software [TempEst](http://tree.bio.ed.ac.uk/software/tempest/) to investigate the temporal signal at your ML tree.
-Then find the “best-fitting root” and attach the visualized tree in the report.
+Then find the “best-fitting root” and attach the visualized tree (coloured by locations) in the report.
 Please record statistical results for both trees, the ML tree in step 2 and the best-fitting tree, and also explain the implication of these statistical results.

     Tips: Click “Parse Date” and use “prefix” `_` to load years from taxon labels into the program.

+4. Look at the “best-fitting” rooted tree, try to explain several important migration events according to the phylogeny.

-4. Write a full report to describe your analysis and explain the result, including the required answers from previous steps.
+5. Write a full report to describe your analysis and explain the results, including the required answers from previous steps.